 There is an extensive collection of bird’s eggs, some of which are on display, together with a selection of common birds’ nests.
 The larger proportion of the egg collection is available to view by appointment and some will be shortly brought back to display as part of a new arrangement in one of the larger cases, which will also include several specimens of smaller birds which have been in storage for some time.

-The display allows a close-up view of common UK mammals both those often seen such as the red & grey squirrels, hedgehog, mouse and also some of the smaller mammals which can very occasionally be glimpsed such as the mole, stoat, weasel, polecat, badger, otter and seal.
+The display allows a close-up view of common UK mammals both those often seen such as hedgehog and mouse and also some of the smaller mammals which can very occasionally be glimpsed such as the red squirrel, mole, stoat, weasel, polecat, badger, otter and seal.

 A comprehensive collection of British Lepidoptera has now been put on display, comprising 5 drawers from a mahogany cabinet containing 14 drawers, which was donated by Mr W Lister in 1868.
 This joins a smaller case of British butterflies already on display.
 Both collections include rare and now extinct species and the new display includes examples of chysalides, pupae and larvae as well as some astonishingly well preserved butterflies and moths.
 The number of drawers in this cabinet will enable them to be changed from time to time, allowing all of the specimens to be on view at some point.